Guidelines

 What is one of the main differences between those who have gone to college and those who have not?
 There is a higher level of political participation among those with a college education.

-READ ALSO: How do I sell LCC?
+READ ALSO: How do I protect my appliances from lightning?

 Who said all politics are local?